The Tenant's Guide to Decoration Clauses

 What starts as poor decorations can lead to poor repair and the cost of work increases

 All too often, on traditional buildings with timber elements, you can see a history of regular upkeep.
-This is evidenced by timber window sills which have layers and layers and layers of paint flaking off, all of which indicate that upkeep of the building to a point and a recent deterioration.
+This is evidenced by timber window sills, which have layers and layers and layers of paint flaking off, all of which indicate the upkeep of the building to a point and a recent deterioration.

 The timings inserted within the lease for decorations should be some guide as to how regularly the decorations should be considered.
 Delaying will normally result in higher costs.
 It is not at all unusual to find the exterior of the building having never being decorated during the term of a tenancy.
 A tenant can start with a building which is in reasonable order, by the end of the lease the building will look in poor repair, untidy and scruffy; it is fair for a landlord to wish to see the building put back into a condition they expect.
 It is reasonable and commercially sensible for a tenant to understand this and be unsurprised by a decoration claim.